Somali Armed Forces: Decline and collapse, 1978–1991

 On 12–13 November 1989, a group of Hawiye officers and men belonging to the 4th Division at Galkayo, in Mudug, mutinied.
-General Barre's son, Maslah, lead a force of Marehan clansmen to suppress the mutiny.
+General Barre's son, Maslah, led a force of Marehan clansmen to suppress the mutiny.
 Punishment was meted out to local Hawiye villages.
 In mid-November 1989, rebel forces briefly captured Galkayo.
 They reportedly seized significant quantities of military equipment at the 4th Division Headquarters, including tanks, 30 mobile anti-aircraft guns and rocket launchers.
 However, the rebels were unable to take most of this equipment so they incinerated it.
-Government forces thereafter launched massive reprisals against civilians residing in the regions corresponding with the 21st, 54th, 60th and 77th military sectors.
-The impacted towns and villages included Gowlalo, Dagaari, Sadle-Higlo, Bandiir Adley, Galinsor, Wargalo, Do'ol, Halimo, Go'ondalay and Galkayo.
+Government forces thereafter launched massive reprisals against civilians within the 21st, 54th, 60th and 77th military sectors.
+The impacted towns and villages included Gowlalo, Dagaari, Sadeh Higlo, Banderadley, Galinsor, Wargalo, Do'ol, Halimo, Go'ondalay and Galkayo.

 By mid-1990, USC insurgents had captured most of the towns and villages surrounding Mogadishu.
 On 8 November 1990, USC forces launched attack on the government garrison at Bulo-Burte, killing the commander.
 From 30 December 1990, there was a major upsurge in local violence in Mogadishu, and continuous fighting between government troops and USC insurgents.
 The next four weeks were marked by increasing rebel gains.
 On 27 January 1991, Siad Barre fled the capital for Kismayo, along with many of his supporters.
 This marked the culmination of the first phase of the civil war.

 By this time the Armed Forces had dissolved, split into clan factions.
 On 23 January 1992, the UN Security Council imposed an arms embargo via United Nations Security Council Resolution 733 to stop the flow of weapons to feuding militia groups.
 Much military equipment was left in situ, deteriorating, and was sometimes discovered and photographed by intervention forces in the early 1990s.

 In May 2019, the New York Times reported that a former commander of the SNA's Fifth Brigade in northern Somalia had been found responsible for torture during the 1980s by a U.S. jury.